-A bit of an outdated mortgage broker for modern times.
+L&C are becoming a bit outdated for modern times.
 They’ll find you the right mortgage, and for free, but it’s all phone based and time-consuming with scheduled meetings.
 The customer service is very inconsistent too.
-There’s much better options out there like Habito.
+There’s much better options out there.
 It’s 2 stars from us.

 cracked open 🥥